neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - A hard-stop of the VM it is running on
-- It tries to communicate with another peer that sends it an error response indicating its generation is out of date
+- It tries to communicate with another peer that sends it an error response indicating its node generation is out of date
-- It tries to do some deletions, and discovers when synchronizing with the control plane that its generation number is stale.
+- It tries to do some deletions, and discovers when synchronizing with the control plane that its node generation number is stale.

-#### Case B: direct node replacement with blank node (cold standby)
+#### Case B: direct node replacement with same node_id

+This is the scenario we would experience if running a kubernetes Statefulset of pageservers: kubernetes would start a new node without guaranteeing that the old "failed" node is really dead.

 1. Let's say node 0 fails, and there may be some other peers but they aren't relevant.
 2. Some external mechanism notices that the node is unavailable, and creates